 In recent years, the fish population appears to have declined, mostly likely due to an increase in commercial gillnet fishing and climate change.
 Local fishermen are growing desperate.
 Many resort to harvesting endangered turtle eggs and selling them as a means of survival.
 Creating a viable whale watching tourist operation could help to alleviate this financial pressure.

 When the Whales Win, Everybody Wins

 Good for Whale Science:

 - We will have a clearer understanding of the local humpback whale population size and movement patterns through daily data collection and fluke identification shots.
-Our work will be a valuable contribution to the Fluke Identification Catalog and give us information through potential matches to whales in the Banderas Bay Area as to the movement patterns of this stock of whales.
+Our work will be a valuable contribution to the Fluke Identification Catalog and give us information through potential matches to whales in the Banderas Bay Area as to the movement patterns of this and possibly other stocks of whales.